Volkswagen Golf Mk7: Drivetrain and specifications

-The 2014–2016 model year e-Golf has a traction motor (designed EEM 85) and single-speed gearbox (EQ 270) with an output of 85 kW / 270 Nm in "Normal" mode; using "Eco" and "Eco+" mode reduces power / torque output to 94 hp / 162 lbft and 73 hp / 129 lbft, respectively; both Eco and Eco+ disable the air conditioning system.
+The 2014–2016 model year e-Golf has a traction motor (designed EEM 85) and single-speed gearbox (EQ 270) with an output of 85 kW / 270 Nm in "Normal" mode; using "Eco" and "Eco+" mode reduces power / torque output to 94 hp / 162 lbft and 73 hp / 129 lbft, respectively; Eco+ also disables the HVAC system.
 In addition, four different levels of regenerative braking can be selected.
 The standard on-board AC charger has a maximum input power rating of 3.6 kW; as an option, DC fast charging using a Combined Charging System (CCS) connector is available, accepting DC power at a maximum rate of 40 kW.
 The DC fast charging option also upgrades the on-board AC charger to 7.2 kW.

 Top speed was electronically limited to 140 km/h.
-Externally, the e-Golf can be distinguished from its fossil fueled Mk7 counterparts with full LED headlamps and deletion of the exhaust outlet.
+Externally, the e-Golf can be distinguished from its fossil-fueled Mk7 counterparts by full LED headlamps and the deletion of the exhaust outlet.